Abdu-trhabat/sv-test/README.md

 with some additional requirements.
 For each program, the repository contains a .yml file that specifies the following items:
   - `format_version`: the version of the format (the version string `2.0`)
-  - `additional_information`: additional information for the task which will be ignored when making use of the task
+  - `additional_information`: defines the type of the task, and in case of a validation task, defines the corresponding verification task
   - `input_files`: the subject program files or directories (a file or directory name, or a list of files or directory names, that the program consists of)
   - `properties`: the properties that constitute the specification of the program,